Metastable states, quasi-stationary distributions and soft measures: Model and results

 \subsection{Soft measures, local thermalization, transition and mixing times}

 We address now the difficulty raised by Lebowitz and Penrose.
 Whatever the measure we choose to describe our metastable state, restricted ensemble or quasi-stationary measure, it is associated with some subset $\cR$ of the configuration space.
 Then there is an ambiguity when one looks at property (b): what is ``getting out'' of the metastable state?
-One is tempted to say that it corresponds in our model to the exit of $\cR$.
+One is tempted to say that it corresponds in our model to the exit from $\cR$.
 But doing so we are very unlikely to modelize in any satisfactory way property (c): we can expect that ``on the edge'', when the system just exited $\cR$, it has probabilities of the same order to ``proceed forward'' and thermalize in $\XR$ and to go ``backward'' and thermalize in $\cR$.
-Then we would like to define what would be a ``true escape'' from $\cR$.
+Thus we would like to define what would be a ``true escape'' from $\cR$.
 Theorem~\ref{th:dinamica} suggests an answer in the regime $\phi_{\XR}^*T^*_{\XR}\ll 1$.
-We could define the true escape has the first excursion of length $T_{\XR}^*$ inside $\XR$.
-Since time randomization is almost always a good idea, we are led to the following definitions.
+We could define the true escape as the first excursion of length $T_{\XR}^*$ inside $\XR$.
+Since time randomization is almost always a good idea, we are led to consider a random timer, which is independent of the dynamics and has exponential distribution in order to keep the Markovianity of the process.
+The timer starts when the dynamics exits $\cR$, but if it does not ring before returning to $\cR$, the excursion to $\XR$ is ignored in the sense that it is not considered a ``true escape'' from $\cR$.
+A ``true escape'' happens only when the timer rings during one of the excursion outside $\cR$.
+This will lead to an extension of the concept of quasi-stationary distribution that interpolate between $\mu_{\mathcal{R}}^*$ and $\mu_{\mathcal{R}}$ and we will see (Theorem~\ref{mix} below) that the system will actually be close to equilibrium the first time when the timer will ring during an excursion outside $\mathcal{R}$: it will have truly escaped from metastability.

 For any $A\subset \cX$ we call